 3. Use a good VPN service

 If you use a good VPN service, you won’t have to worry about search engines logging your IP address and location.
-A VPN will encrypt and anonymize your traffic, while also replacing your IP address and location with that of the VPN server you’re connected to.
+A VPN will encrypt your traffic for safe transit across the internet, while also replacing your IP address and location with that of the VPN server you’re connected to.
 There are many other uses for VPN services and they are an important privacy tool, especially since internet providers in many countries are now collecting browsing history.

 4. Use a good ad blocker

-A reliable ad blocker is another important privacy tool since most advertisements pose a major threat to your privacy by quietly collecting data for third-party advertising networks.
-Generally speaking, ads are tracking and data collection tools.
-Ads can also be a security threat (see malvertising), so it’s best to simply block ads and tracking networks.
+A reliable ad blocker is another important privacy tool since ads have become a major threat to your privacy.
+Many ads now quietly collect data for third-party advertising networks.
+Other ads (known as malvertising), actually install malware on your computer or mobile device.
+The best thing to do these days is to simply block ads and tracking networks.